Zacgamingpro1234/Armless-Detective-Suspect-Finder/README.md

 # Armless-Detective-Suspect-Finder
 Find the suspect in Armless Detective easily!
-To use you must have python installed!
+To use you must have python installed and set as PATH!
+To run open a cmd prompt and run `python main.py`
-To say yes say "y" (without the "") and for no say anything except "y"
+To say yes say `y` and for no say anything except `y`